 Students will debate these topics and look at them from a range of religious and non-religious viewpoints.

-Students will sit two written papers at the end of the course totalling 31⁄2 hours.
-They are both single tier papers.
+Students will sit 2 written papers at the end of the course totalling 31⁄2 hours.

 Marks will be gained for knowledge, understanding, and critical thinking.